Astralneko/starry-obsidian-notes/Analysis of other video games/HSR's Aeons and Paths.md

 ### Idrila and THEIR Followers
 Idrila is assumed to be dead before the events of the story.
 THEIR most ardent followers, the Knights of Beauty, think THEY have merely disappeared, but the Mirror Holders, the Xianzhou Luofu Divination Commission, and the Astral Express all seem to agree that THEY have, in fact, died.

 There are two Emanator-adjacent beings for Idrila.
 There is a self-proclaimed Emanator of the Beauty in the Mirror Holders, who goes unnamed but that I'm pretty sure is Narcissus.
 There is also the virtual Emanator, \[KaLos618] Aglaea.
 Aglaea ends up usually killing herself to help push the other Flame-Chasers to the Era Nova.
-This may be a mirror of how Idrila
+This may be a mirror of how Idrila died.
 ## Permanence
 One person may be transient, but inheritance lasts forever.
 We cannot escape history; those who wrote it have permanently altered the universe.
 ### Long and Terravox